kayanerobach/kayanerobach.github.io/_news/announcement_2.md

 day: false
 ---

-:handshake:&nbsp; **Meeconos** a seminar series organised by Nuria Senar Villadeamigo and myself, gathering young researchers to talk about computational statistics methods through time and developments, thought processes and theoretical, practical frameworks.
+:handshake:&nbsp; **Meeconos** a seminar series organised by Nuria Senar Villadeamigo and myself in Amsterdam as part of the VVS-OR.We gather young researchers to talk about computational statistics methods through time and developments, thought processes and theoretical, practical frameworks.
 More details soon.

 <!-- ---
 layout: post